Đorđe Vasić

 Đorđe Vasić (born 2 May 1964) is a Serbian football coach and former player who played as a midfielder.

 Career

-Vasić played for OFK Beograd, Rad and Partizan in his homeland Yugoslavia.
+Vasić played for OFK Beograd and Rad in his homeland Yugoslavia.
 In 1994, Vasić joined K League side Ilhwa Chunma.
-He later also played in China.
+He later also played in China and Cyprus.

-After retiring as a player, he became a coach and worked in several clubs in Serbia, mostly as an assistant.
+After retiring as a player, he became a coach and worked in several clubs in Serbia, mostly as an assistant to Gordan Petrić.
 He was also the assistant coach of Ljubinko Drulović in the Serbian under-19 team, when they became European champions in 2013.